jms2wyw/Summative-1-JS-CR-HS/summative-project/README.md

 ## APIs:
 1. Answer - request a random answer to a question
-2. Quote - request a random quote so that I can
+2. Quote - request a random quote
 3. Word - request a random word and its definition

 ## Demo Link: